robertiuoras/AI-Tools/README.md

 - 📱 **Responsive Design** - Mobile-first design that works on all devices
 - ⚡ **Fast Performance** - Optimized with Next.js App Router and server components
 - 🛠️ **Admin Dashboard** - Easy-to-use interface for managing tools
+- 🤖 **AI-Powered Quick Add** - Paste a URL and let AI analyze and auto-fill tool information
 - 📈 **Analytics** - Vercel Analytics and Speed Insights integrated

 ## Tech Stack